 This position is much about communication and being “present” at the meets.
 A calm cool head prevails in this position, as “energy” and duties ramp up a bit prior to Champs.
 Communication with League Representative regarding Champs is necessary.

-AAL League Representative — Helps represent Westover Wild Orcas in the Austin Aquatic League.
-The League rep attends NAAL meetings, carries out duties associated with NAAL league position.
-The League Rep represents the Orcas at meets in any matter that may arise concerning the league (scoring, conduct, etc).
-This volunteer works closely with the Head Coach, on league issues.
+AAL League Representative — This volunteer works closely with the Head Coach on league issues and represents Westover Wild Orcas in the North Austin Aquatic League.
+The League rep attends NAAL meetings and carries out duties in league prescribed position (which rotates yearly).
+The League Rep, working with coach, represents the Orcas at meets in any matter that may arise concerning the league (scoring, conduct, etc).

-Volunteer Coordinator — After Orca registration is complete, the Volunteer Coordinator shall work with the Team Manager, Meet Director, and Coach in filling positions with parents’ given volunteer choices and as per the needs of the program.
-This person communicates with swim meet committee leads, by Thursday evening prior to meet, in order to ensure respective committee volunteers are secured for swim meet positions and reports to Meet Director.
-At meets, the Volunteer Coordinator handles name badges for volunteers, greeting volunteers at a check-in table.
-The Volunteer Coordinator also helps when needed to recruit volunteers for other planned Orca activities needing support.
+Volunteer Coordinator — After Orca registration is complete, the Volunteer Coordinator shall work with the Team Manager and Coach in filling positions with parents’ given volunteer choices and/or as per the needs of the program and varying skills of parent volunteers.
+This person communicates with swim meet committee leads, by Wednesday or Thursday evening prior to meets, in order to ensure respective committee volunteers are secured for upcoming swim meet positions.
+Volunteer Coordinator then confirms to Meet Director.
+At meets, the Volunteer Coordinator greets volunteers at check-in, handles name badges, and helps fill gaps as meet progresses.
+The Volunteer Coordinator also helps when needed to recruit volunteers for other planned Orca activities.

-Team Manager — The Team Manager facilitates the parent group such that it can effectively support the Orca swim team.
-Team manager establishes Committee Leads, supports those Leads by helping the Volunteer Organizer organize necessary volunteers to fill out said committees, & ultimately oversees the activities of said committees.
-This person, with the assistance of the Volunteer Coordinator, helps execute other program activities where needed.
+Team Manager — The Team Manager is like the Coach of the Orca parents.
+This person works very closely with the Coach, Volunteer Coordinator, and Meet Director with the goal of effectively supporting the Orca swim team.
+Team manager establishes Committee Leads, supports those Leads by helping the Volunteer Coordinator organize necessary volunteers to fill out said committees, & ultimately oversees the activities of said committees.
 The Team Manager is the liaison between Head Coach and Parent Group and is the main communicator to parent volunteers.